JasonFritsche/frontend-homework/README.md

 ## Considerations
 - Design is not a strong consideration for this homework, but you are welcome to use bootstrap, material design, or any design system you like.
-- Use best practices are input validation.
+- Use best practices for input validation.
 - Is your app web accessible?
 Is there something simple you can do to check for ADA compliance?